Cost of Attendance

 Thinking About College?
-See how federal student aid can help you pay for college!
+See how Federal Student Financial Aid (FAFSA) can help you pay for college!

 The School of Nursing and the University of Alaska Anchorage offer a wide range of other scholarship and funding options to students.
 To learn more about financial aid, scholarships, and project funding available through the School and University, please visit the following links:

 Please note, the main application deadline for all UAA Scholarships is February 15 prior to the academic year for which you are seeking funding.
 Additional opportunities may be announced through your program's Student Blackboard shell; please be sure you follow these announcements.

 If you are an Alaska Native, be sure to check out information about financial aid offered through the Recruiting and Retention of Alaska Natives into Nursing (RRANN) program.

 Graduate Students in the MS Program

 Each year the SON Graduate Program applies for a Traineeship Grant from HRSA to subsidize the cost of student tuition and textbooks.
 Students in the FNP or PMH-NP track may apply for the stipend if they are admitted to the graduate nursing program and taking a minimum of 9 credits in the fall semester and/or a combined minimum of 9 credits in the spring and summer semesters.
 Award amounts vary based on the number of applications received and funds are disseminated upon successful completion of the semester(s).
 Contact the graduate program chair, Dr. Jill Janke, to determine availability and eligibility.

 In addition to financial support available through the school and university, you may want to consider external funding options.
 The links below represent a small sample of available resources.
 Another option is to join a professional nursing organization, which often provide student membership rates, to gain access to member only funds.